erikhyrkas/snakes/training_data/llama-stories_4.md

 Grimbold called out after him.
 "Eryndor...be careful."

 But Eryndor was already gone, lost in the darkness, his heart burning with a fire that would not rest until it had claimed its revenge.<end>
-Here's a prompt that asks for this story:

 You've been trapped on a space station with no way out for three months.
 You're 18 years old, and your memories of life outside the station are fading fast.
 But you still hold onto hope.
 Can you navigate the cramped corridors, evade security patrols, and join a group of rebels to escape the confines of Aurora-4?<start>As he floated through the cramped corridors of the space station, Kael's eyes scanned the dimly lit panels and flickering holographic advertisements.
 He had been on Aurora-4 for what felt like an eternity – three months to be exact – but to him it was more like a decade.

 The last thing he remembered was the chaos that erupted when the ship carrying his family from Mars imploded in a nearby dock, sending debris hurtling towards the station.
 Kael and hundreds of others were hastily evacuated, only to find themselves trapped on Aurora-4 with no clear way out.